Investing in the best blogging courses (and actually doing the work) can lead you to a lucrative blogging career.

 Overall Blogging Courses

-Billionaire Blog Club is a complete blogging course.
-Paul Scrivens (Scrivs) runs multiple blogs successfully which is the reason I signed up for the course only this year.
+Paul Scrivens (Scrivs) runs multiple blogs successfully which is the reason I signed up for the course.
 I wanted to know his system for automating and managing multiple blogs, plus I saw lots of successful bloggers taking the course.

 I knew they were successful because they were monetized with Mediavine (minimum 25k sessions per month) and some of the blogs were less than six months old (I checked their archives).
 That is a seal of approval right there.